 The Celtic Interconnector project is a technically demanding construction project aiming to connect the power grids of Ireland and France via a 575 km high-voltage subsea cable.
 This ambitious infrastructure project is intended to facilitate cross-border power supply and contribute to European climate goals.
 Cables are being installed from the south coast of Ireland to the northwest coast of France, requiring complex installation requirements and strict adherence to EirGrid specifications.
 In Ireland, the cables are protected by the egeplast Power Protect PE-RT protection pipe system.

-egeplast, Sorensen Civil Engineering Ltd. and Nexans are the main parties involved, with egeplast manufacturing the protective pipes, Sorensen Civil Engineering Ltd. undertaking the civil engineering, earthworks, and Installation in Ireland, and Nexans acting as the main contractor for the supply and Installation of the cables in both Ireland and France.
+egeplast, Sorensen Civil Engineering Ltd., and Nexans are the main participants, with egeplast manufacturing the protection pipes, Sorensen Civil Engineering Ltd. handling the civil engineering, earthworks, and installation in Ireland, and Nexans acting as the main contractor for the supply and installation of the cables in both Ireland and France.

-Brian Snow, Operations Director at Sorensen Civil Engineering Ltd., positively assesses the project’s progress, highlighting both the collaboration with egeplast and Nexans and the advancements achieved by the team despite the challenging conditions.
+Brian Snow, Operations Director at Sorensen Civil Engineering Ltd., assesses the project’s progress positively, highlighting the cooperation with egeplast and Nexans as well as the progress the team has achieved despite difficult conditions.

-Upon its completion, it will contribute to a safer and more sustainable power supply and will be Ireland’s only direct energy connection to an EU member state.
-The Installation of the 42 km pipeline began in autumn 2023.
-Despite the challenging weather conditions so far, our experienced team is making excellent progress.
+Once completed, it will contribute to a more secure and sustainable electricity supply and will be Ireland’s only direct energy link to an EU member state.
+The installation of the 42 km pipeline began in autumn 2023.
+Despite the difficult weather conditions to date, our experienced team is making excellent progress.
 This impressively demonstrates our commitment and expertise in handling complex large-scale projects.
-It has been a pleasure to collaborate with our pipe supplier egeplast on behalf of Nexans and EirGrid to realize this milestone project.”
-Brian Snow, Operations Director at Sorensen Civil Engineering Ltd.
+It has been a pleasure to work with our pipe supplier egeplast on behalf of Nexans and EirGrid to realize this milestone project.“ Brian Snow, Operations Director at Sorensen Civil Engineering Ltd.

 Challenges and Solutions